-People who work hard and aim high, sky is the limit for them.
-Remember, it is your mindset shift that makes or breaks you — a positive mindset leads you to success in every walk of life; be it career, your interpersonal relationships and much more.
+People who work hard and aim high, the sky is the limit for them.
+Remember, it is the mindset shift that makes or breaks you — a positive mindset leads you to success in every walk of life; be it a career, your interpersonal relationships, and much more.

 It is important to keep reminding ourselves that we are responsible for our actions and decisions, irrespective of them being bad or good.
-Through a conscious decision to begin their own line of business, entrepreneurs have tried their luck, building something from nothing literally.
-This risk taking ability is something that outshines them from the rest.
+Through a conscious decision to begin their line of business, entrepreneurs have tried their luck, building something from nothing literally.
+This risk-taking ability is something that outshines them from the rest.

 It is not atypical of people to get stuck on a certain kind of thought process and a lot of times, they don’t think outside the box – which usually happens with people who work within organizational boundaries.

 Entrepreneurs, know no boundaries.
 They don’t go by books or predefined rules and rarely accept things the way they are.
 Entrepreneurs are always in quest for new ideas and opportunities; they make and execute their own decisions and hunt for new opportunities that can add value to their entrepreneurial setup.

 Incorporate critical thinking at the workplace, especially when you have to meet deadlines.
 If there is an upcoming project which you know you can do better than others, get hold of that opportunity.
 Take someone’s help, convince them to work on it with you, and don’t be hesitant as entrepreneurs don’t surrender even if they are in a state of skepticism.